jmclain-origin/silver-sniffle/docs/HOW_TO_CONNECT_LEGACY.md

 The username and password are the same as used to log into the RDP and the SQL software will get them automaticily from the current logged in user.

-the data table are heavy and intimindating, making sense of the chaos can be challenging.
+the data tables are heavy and intimindating, making sense of the chaos can be challenging.
 In addition to the table, the is the views.
-It seems over the years of other developers instead of creating relationsships in the tables, someone or many used view to join data to be queried and rendered in the legacy app.
+It seems over the years of other developers instead of creating relationships in the tables, someone or many used view to join data to be queried and rendered in the legacy app.
 For Chemdept there is over 300 tables present but only a hand full of them will be the focal point when upload new students.
 Another thing to be mindful of is the column labels and name casing is inconsistant across the entire DB.
 For example in the same upload to 3 tables you have an employee id colum, but each table will be mapped differently. `emp_id` , `EmplID` and `EMPID` will be worked with in a single query if hitting multiple tables.

 i grabbed lists of the table and views for the databases, they are in tab separated format